optionalg/aws_certified_developer_associate_NOTES/README.md

 - access can be applied at object level, as each object will have ARN

 - S3 Server side encryption
-o provides encryption on bucket level and object level o x-amz-server-side-encryption request header is added in metadata with the upload, then aws will automatically add server side encryption o AES 256 encryption o Enable SSE through console or api.
-Python currently does not support SSE o AW deals with encryption and decryption automatically o You can also use your own encryption keys, but then you have to manage encription and decryption
+  * provides encryption on bucket level and object level
+  * x-amz-server-side-encryption request header is added in metadata with the upload, then aws will automatically add server side encryption
+  * AES 256 encryption
+  * Enable SSE through console or api.
+Python currently does not support SSE
+  * AW deals with encryption and decryption automatically
+  * You can also use your own encryption keys, but then you have to manage encription and decryption